flexiondotorg/flexiondotorg.github.io/content/posts/20210618-creating-production-ready-containers-advanced-techniques/index.md

 ### Cons: Using Alpine images can lead to build problems, now and in the future

-There are some not so obvious gotchas with using Alpine images that don't crop up in our super simple example application, such as:
+There are some not-so-obvious gotchas with using Alpine images that don't crop up in our super simple example application, such as:

 #### You have to install everything